element-plus/element-plus/README.md

 $ pnpm bootstrap
 ```

-the project will install all dependencies and run `lerna bootstrap` to initialize the project
+the project will install all dependencies

 ## Website preview